Picks and Shovels: tech marketing for the AI era.

 You have to understand the big picture.
 Entire market segments are being created right now.
 Entire market segments are being destroyed.
 The marketer who sees those shifts early and translates them into action will win.

-This is what Sachin meant when he said AI is terrible at product strategy.
+As Sachin said, AI is terrible at product strategy.
 I also have tried every which way to get AI to produce a differentiated marketing strategy.
 It will not do it.
 It produces plausible-sounding frameworks that would never survive contact with a real market.
 It generates great checklists and mechanical project plans, but only after I have done the work and decided on a particular strategic direction or program to implement.
 The thinking has to come from you.
 The execution can be accelerated by AI.
 But the strategic judgment about where to play and how to win?
 That is still a human skill.

-AI product marketing is changing every phase of the PMM job.
+AI is changing every phase of the PMM job.
 But the phase it cannot touch is the part where you decide what to say, to whom, and why it matters more than what the competitor says.
-That is strategy.
-And strategy is your job now, not something you delegate up or out.
+In a way, that has always been the job.
+Now, with most of the detritus of the job being handled by AI, you get to focus on the fun part.

 5. Cross over